laminas/laminas-filter/docs/book/v3/standard-filters.md

 ## StripNewlines

 This filter modifies a given string and removes all new line characters within that string.

+When provided with an array, all *scalar* elements of the array will be cast to string and have new line characters removed.
+The operation is also recursive, so nested arrays will be processed in the same way.

 ### Supported Options